MorrellLAB/Nanopore/SQK-RAD004/SQK-RAD004-protocol.md

     - FLB (blue) (use only one vial) batch number:
     - FLT (purple stiped) batch number:

-- [ ] Thaw the SQB (red), LB (pink), and FLB (blue) while keeping the other reagents on ice.
+- [ ] Thaw the SQB (red), LB (pink), FLB (blue), and FLT (purple) while keeping the other reagents on ice.

 - [ ] Briefly spin down all six reagents in the centrifuge, then immediately store on ice.

 - [ ] Sanitize a pair of lab scissors using ethanol, then cut the tip off of a 10 uL pipette tip.

 - [ ] Add 7.5 uL of sample DNA to a 0.2 mL thin-walled PCR tube using the cut pipette.
-Place the DNA sample tube back on ice.
+Place the DNA sample tube back in the fridge, as it will not be used in further steps.

 - [ ] With a new pipette tip, mix the vial of FRA by pipetting up and down.